-After “Due Diligence” AI was initiated, the bank reported that the system was able to run through 12,000 documents in seconds.
+After “Due Diligence” AI was initiated, a bank reported that the system was able to run through 12,000 documents in seconds.
 Not only did it reduce errors, but it saved 360,000 employee hours each year who typically had to work on these documents.

-What the Future Looks Like?
+What does the Future Look Like?

 Overall, advances in automation have all sorts of potential to help financial services companies see more efficiency and possibly increase their bottom line.

-While AI, chatbots, and voice-assisted systems will be able to take the burden off overworked employees, however, some complex problems still benefit from human involvement.
+While AI, chatbots, and voice-assisted systems will be able to take the burden off overworked employees, some complex problems still benefit from human involvement.